-(1) The verb form of apocalypse is used three times to refer to the revealing of “the man of sin,” “the son of perdition,” or “the lawless one” of 2 Thessalonians 2 who is usually associated and referred to by premillenialists as the “Beast” and the “Anti-christ.”
-The apostle Paul used the verb form of apocalypse to refer to a perseon “revealed” (2 Thess 2:3, 6, 8).
-This “son of perdition” will be revealed in his own time making himself out to be “God” as worshiped as “God” during the “falling away.”
+(1) The verb form of apocalypse is used three times to refer to the revealing of “the man of sin,” “the son of perdition,” or “the lawless one” of 2 Thessalonians 2 who is usually associated and referred to by premillennialists as the “Beast” and the “Anti-christ.”
+The apostle Paul used the verb form of apocalypse to refer to a person “revealed” (2 Thess 2:3, 6, 8).
+This “son of perdition” will be revealed in his own time making himself out to be “God” and worshiped as “God” during the “falling away.”
 This lawless one whose coming is by the workings of Satan, and the Lord will destroy the son of perdition with breath of His mouth at His coming.
-This is a revelation or in other words an apocalypse, but the whole event of “son of perdition” is not “the Apocalypse.”

 (2) The connection of “apocalypse” to mankind by receiving the Word of God by revelation (apocalypse).
 On the subject of revealing the Gospel, this revelation (apocalypse) is the Gospel not coming from any person but from Jesus Christ Himself (Gal 1:12).
 Romans 16:25 affirms, “Now to Him who is able to establish you according to my gospel, and the preaching of Jesus Christ according to the revelation [apocalypse] of the mystery, having been in silence during eternal times.”
-Notice that “mystery” is another word used for the God that the Spirit revealed of God’s Will, His Word, His Gospel (Eph 1:7; 3:3-5, 9, 6:19; Col 1:26–27; 4:3).
-The Gospel was once a mystery and has been known vaguely through the prophets, and now the Apostles and prophets have revealed [verb for apocalypse] (Col 1:26–27).
+Notice that “mystery” is another word used for the Gospel that the Spirit revealed of God’s Will, His Word, His Gospel (Eph 1:7; 3:3-5, 9, 6:19; Col 1:26–27; 4:3).
+The Gospel was once a mystery and has been known vaguely through the prophets, and now the apostles and prophets have revealed [verb for apocalypse] (Col 1:26–27).
 The most common use of the apocalupsis and apocalupto in Scripture is for the Word of God.
-Describing the apocalypse as revelation, note what’s necessary to the revelation of God’s Word are words given by the Spirit to the Apostles and prophets (Eph.
-1:17; 3:3–5; cf. 1 Cor 2:10–13).
+Describing the apocalypse as revelation, words given by the Spirit to the apostles and prophets are necessary to the revelation of God’s Word (Eph 1:17; 3:3–5; cf. 1 Cor 2:10–13).
 Most importantly, the center of this revelation is revealing Christ (Matt 11:25, 27; Luke 10:21–22; Gal 1:16; cf. John 12:38).
 On this point, one very interesting apocalypse is in Matthew 16:15–17, which presents,

 He [Jesus] said to them, “But who do you say I am?”
 And Simon Peter answered and said, “You are the Christ, the Son of the living God.”
 Jesus answered and said to him, “You are blessed, Simon, son of Jonah, for flesh and blood did not reveal it to you, but My Father in Heaven.”

 This is the revelation necessary for our salvation (Rom 10:9–10).
 These revelations include such things as personal instructions to the apostle Paul (2 Cor 12:1, 7; Gal 2:2).
 Such apocalypses from God were revealed in the assembly (1 Cor 14:6, 26, 30).
-The Apocalypse is more than the revealing that is the second coming of Christ.
+An apocalypse is more than the revealing the second coming of Christ.
 Apocalypse is the revelation and the revealing of the Gospel — the Faith (Rom 16:25; Gal 3:23).

-The word “apocalypse” is associated in Scripture with the good things on the last day and not just some “disaster.”
+The word “apocalypse” is associated in Scripture with the good things on the last day and not just some cataclysmic disasters at the end of the world.
 At the revelation of Christ, the glory and grace of salvation are presented also as an end time apocalypse — revelation (Rom 8:18; 1 Pet 1:5, 7, 12; 4:13; 5:1).
 This goes to the extent that at Jesus’s coming, Christians will be “glad also with exceeding joy” since they are being saved (1 Pet 4:13).
 Is that the kind of apocalypse that the world knows?
 This does not appear to represent the picture commonly associated with the Judgment Day “Apocalypse.”
 Christians will be “glad also with exceeding joy.”
 The Book of John’s apocalypse is a revelation of events both joyous and just.